Method Man, or Cliff Smith, is an actor, Grammy Award-winning hip hop artist, and a member of the hip hop collective Wu-Tang Clan.

 Behind the scenes, Smith created a television series for FOX that became “Method & Red,” which aired in 2004.
 He followed up with his directorial debut: “The Strip Game,” a documentary on exotic dancers, released by Lionsgate, which had enormous digital success.
 He still tours with Wu Tang and his long-time rap partner Redman whenever he can.

-Hailey Baldwin has quickly established herself as one of the most sought after models of her generation and, with over 10 million followers on Instagram, is making a name for herself on and off the runway.
+Hailey Bieber has quickly established herself as one of the most sought after models of her generation and, with over 10 million followers on Instagram, is making a name for herself on and off the runway.

 After receiving her big break courtesy of a LOVE magazine editorial feature photographed by Solve Sundsbo she also appeared in the publication’s annual advent calendar video series.
 Since then she has appeared on the runways for such designers as Elie Saab, Dolce & Gabbana, Tory Burch, Prabal, Zadig and Voltaire, Sonia Rykiel, Off White, Julien McDonald, and Jeremy Scott.

 Additional print credits include Vogue (both American and international editions such as Italian and Japanese), W, Wonderland, iD, V Magazine, GQ, Paper, Interview, Self Service, among others.
 She has appeared on numerous covers such as Marie Claire, Harper’s Bazaar (Spain, Australia and Turkey), the Sunday Times, Lui, Odda, and Remix, and has shot with acclaimed photographers including Mario Testino, Willy Vanderpere, Santiago and Mauricio, Cass Bird, and Karl Lagerfeld.
-Baldwin has starred in campaigns for Tommy Hilfiger, Ralph Lauren Denim & Supply, H&M, Guess and Sass and Bide.
+Bieber has starred in campaigns for Tommy Hilfiger, Ralph Lauren Denim & Supply, H&M, Guess and Sass and Bide.

-Next up, Baldwin and music icon Method Man will co-host TBS's “Drop the Mic,” the new comedic music series from executive producers James Corden, Ben Winston and Jensen Karp.
+Next up, Bieber and music icon Method Man will co-host TBS's “Drop the Mic,” the new comedic music series from executive producers James Corden, Ben Winston and Jensen Karp.
 The celebrity battle rap competition is based on the enormously popular segment from the Emmy®-winning series The Late Late Show with James Corden.
 “Drop the Mic” will premiere Fall 2017.

-Off-duty, Baldwin, a former ballerina (she trained for over a dozen years) enjoys taking in New York City Ballet, as well as American Ballet Theatre, performances; She cites Misty Copeland as her favorite dancer.
+Off-duty, Bieber, a former ballerina (she trained for over a dozen years) enjoys taking in New York City Ballet, as well as American Ballet Theatre, performances; She cites Misty Copeland as her favorite dancer.